Graziano Di Prima

 Graziano Di Prima (born 7 May 1994) is an Italian dancer and choreographer.
+Between 2018 and 2023, Di Prima was a professional dancer on the BBC's Strictly Come Dancing.

 Career

 Di Prima was born in Sicily.

 He toured with Burn the Floor, UK in 2021 alongside other professional dancers and the Strictly Come Dancing the Professionals Live Tour in 2022.

 Strictly Come Dancing

 In 2018, the BBC announced that Di Prima would join the cast of professional dancers on the British television show Strictly Come Dancing.
 He was demoted the following year due to his height; as he personally announced that he was not getting a celebrity partner.

 Di Prima has also appeared on a number of episodes of BBC Two's Strictly Come Dancing: It Takes Two with Zoë Ball.
 Di Prima is the current Guinness World Record holder for the most Botafogo steps, performing 90 steps in 30 seconds in a challenge held in December 2019.
 This record was achieved on It Takes Two with supervision by Guinness World Records.